mehmetulker/mehmetulker/README.md

 ![MasterHead](https://github.com/mehmetulker/mehmetulker/blob/main/banner.jpeg)

-# Hi 👋, I'm [Mehmet ÜLKER]
+# Hi 👋, I'm Mehmet ÜLKER

-I'm a passionate software developer focused on building web applications using modern technologies.
-Here you can find my projects categorized by technology stacks and purposes.
+I'm a developer who is passionate about software development and always working to improve myself.

+Currently, I’m focused on backend development with Java (Spring Boot) and frontend development with React.js / Next.js.
+I reinforce what I learn by building projects and aim to grow step by step.

+My software journey continues, and I try to learn something new every day.
+My goal is to apply what I learn to real projects and contribute to this ecosystem.

 ---